mendix/docs/content/developerportal/deploy/run-mendix-on-kubernetes.md

 ## 1 Introduction

 This how-to describes what is needed to deploy your Mendix app to [Kubernetes](https://kubernetes.io/) following Mendix best practices.
-Kubernetes is the standard Docker orchistration platfrom supported by Mendix.
-For details on supported version of Kubernetes see [Mendix System Requirements](../../refguide/system-requirements).
+Kubernetes is the standard Docker orchestration platfrom supported by Mendix.
+For details on supported version of Kubernetes see [Mendix System Requirements](/refguide/system-requirements).

-A Mendix Application needs as a minumum a database to run.
-In this example we provision a PostgresSQL database within the Kubernetes cluster.
-In production scenario's the database is most of the time provided as a service by the cloud provider.
-Like AWS RDS, or Azure SQL.
-For supported database see [Mendix System Requirements](../../refguide/system-requirements).
+A Mendix Application needs, as a minumum, a database to run.
+In this example you provision a PostgresSQL database within the Kubernetes cluster.
+In production scenarios, the database is usually provided as a service by the cloud provider, like AWS RDS or Azure SQL.
+For supported databases see [Mendix System Requirements](/refguide/system-requirements).

-In case the application makes use of FileDocument or FileImage a storage service needs to be attached as well.
-See [Mendix System Requirements](../../refguide/system-requirements) for supported external storage services.
-In this how-to we use a node-bound storage volume as an example.
-See also chapter [Architecture overview](#3-Architecture-Overview).
+If the application makes use of FileDocument or FileImage entities, a storage service needs to be attached as well.
+See [Mendix System Requirements](refguide/system-requirements) for supported external storage services.
+In this how-to you use a node-bound storage volume as an example.
+For more information, see [Architecture overview](#architecture), below.

 This how-to uses [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/), which is a way to run Kubernetes locally.
 Many of the operations you perform on Minikube are the same as those on a hosted environment, and it provides a low-level entry to Kubernetes.
 For more information, see [Picking the Right Solution](https://v1-13.docs.kubernetes.io/docs/setup/pick-right-solution/).